GuyChapGH/CapstoneQuiz/README.md

 The remaining three views: 'login_view', 'logout_view' and 'register' all handle the user access to the application and are unchanged from CS50W 2020 Project 4.

 ### play_quiz.js
+This file controls the progress through the quiz using JavaScript.
+The content is as follows:

+    1. Define 'n', the question index.
+Define 'N', the number of questions in the quiz.
+Define 'quiz_score' and display on quiz page.
+    2. Answer buttons, onclick function.
+    3. If correct answer clicked,
+        1. fetch request to increase 'quiz_score',
+        2. update 'quiz_score' on quiz page.
+    4. Add 'tick' to correct answer on quiz page.
+    5. Create 'Next' button onclick function, if clicked,
+        1. increase 'n' by one,
+        2. test if 'n' less than or equal to 'N-1' (still within quiz),
+          1. fetch next question and answers,
+          2. update question and answer buttons on quiz page. else,
+          1. go to 'quiz_end'.
+Remove answer buttons, remove 'Next' button and show score out of the number of points available.
+    6. Block of code to handle CSRF-token in fetch calls.

 ### results_display.js
+This file handles the generation of the barchart from results data using JavaScript and the data visualisation library, [Chart.js](https://www.chartjs.org).
+The content is as follows:

+    1. Get 'quiz_id'.
+    2. Block of code to handle CSRF-token in fetch calls.
+    3. Fetch barchart data and labels for given 'quiz_id'.
+    4. Draw barchart using library code.

 ### styles.css

 ### create_question.html